 This can have a few consequences, but most significantly it can lead to a reduction in effectiveness and change in flavour.
 Although this can be unpleasant or disappointing, it is unlikely to ever be dangerous.

-Some vapers also assert that an excess of air will have similar effect on certain flavourings.
-However, there is no credible evidence proving this.
+Some vapers also claim that an excess of air will have similar effect on certain flavourings, however there is no credible evidence proving this.

 Even if the risk of your e-liquids being spoiled with time is relatively low, it’s always good to make sure you’re doing everything you can to keep it in the best state possible.